 The history of WKAR and early educational radio is marked by periods of experimentalism and growth.
 It has been a subject of intense political debate and scrutiny.
-Yet for all the changes that it has endured, the alternative programing that educational radio broadcasts to it’s listeners has remained at a high quality comparable to commercial radio.
-This is the early history of WKAR in the mid-Michigan area, and the advancement of the station we enjoy today.
+Yet for all the changes it has endured, the alternative programming that educational radio broadcasts to its listeners has remained at a high quality comparable to commercial radio.
+This is the early history of WKAR in the mid-Michigan area and the advancement of the station we enjoy today.

 WKAR Started By Using Surplus Military Equipment

 In April 1917, Frank S. Kedzie, President of Michigan Agricultural College, asked a 27-year-old freshman student, Norris E. Grover, to teach telegraphy.
 The Army Signal Corps provided all the necessary equipment to teach Army personnel telegraphy and Morse code.
 The war in Europe was waged against the Central Powers, and the government ordered all amateur stations off the air for the duration.
-From 1918 to 1923, the equipment used for teaching telegraphy was transformed by the electrical engineering department to an unlicensed amateur station.
+From 1918 to 1923, the electrical engineering department transformed the equipment used for teaching telegraphy to an unlicensed amateur station.
 The call letters 8YG were used to identify it, and it carried messages to other amateur stations in the area.
 It transmitted many campus activities.

 Radio station WKAR came into being on May 19, 1922, with the federal government authorizing the Michigan Agricultural College, a 250-watt station located at 1040 kilohertz.
 It was the start of a new era in education at the small college.